How to Stop a Garnishment in Georgia? Your Questions Answered

 Debt Settlement of the Judgment and Garnishment in Georgia

 If you do not have the time and money to traverse a garnishment, then you may have better luck settling the debt.
 Debt settlement at the garnishment stage is more successful if you offer a one-time lump sum to settle the debt.
 Depending on your financial circumstances and the facts of your case, you may be able to settle the debt for as little as 1/3 of the total amount of the judgment.
-Were you not served with the lawsuit and can prove it?
+Were you not served with the lawsuit, and can you prove it?
 For example, a lease showing you lived elsewhere at the time, you may be able to use that to show the creditor you could win a traverse.
 Although, in the interest of saving time and money, you would rather settle the debt.
 If the creditor accepts your offer of settlement, then it will dismiss the garnishment, stop collecting on the account, and cancel any liens against you.
-If you successfully settle the debt for a lump sum of money less than the total balance of the debt, then you could have received a 1099 for income (cancelled debt) from the creditor.
+If you successfully settle the debt for a lump sum of money less than the total balance of the debt, then you could have received a 1099 for income (canceled debt) from the creditor.

 In order to get to the garnishment stage in Georgia, a creditor must sue the debtor in court first.
 A creditor can be a credit card company, a collections company, a car or medical creditor, or even an individual to whom you owe money, like an employer.
 This lawsuit is separate from the garnishment lawsuit.
 The initial lawsuit seeks a monetary default judgment against the debtor; the judgment is an order from a judge stating that a debtor owes the creditor a specific amount of money.
 In Georgia, the lawsuit must be served upon the debtor personally or upon a person living with the debtor who is of age by a sheriff or a process server.
 If the creditor successfully shows the court that the debtor owes the money, then the judge will issue an order giving the judgment to the creditor.
 Otherwise, if the debtor does not properly answer the lawsuit, then the judge will give the creditor an automatic judgment.